Umbria – 4 nights

 We think we have one of the best and most reasonably priced places to stay in Rome – Roberta’s B&B Orologio.
 In a narrow street between the Piazza Navona and the Vatican, Roberta has been our Rome host for the last ten years and has never let us down.
 With her stylish charm and attention to detail she ensures that if you return to Rome you will stay there again.
 And has opened another B&B nearby just in case she is full!

-Total 4 nights in double/twin room, all breakfasts, 3 evening meals, 1 picnic, lift from Farfa Abbey back to Mompeo (Day 4), and from Mompeo to Fara Sabina station (Day 5), luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 4 nights in double/twin room, all breakfasts, 3 evening meals, 1 picnic, lift from Farfa Abbey back to Mompeo (after final day’s walk), and from Mompeo to Fara Sabina station (departure day), luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.